-Push and release the right arrow button to access/select the inforbutton to access/select the information screens or submenu screens of a main menu item.
+Push and release the right arrow button to access/select the information screens or submenu screens of a main menu item.
 Push and hold the right arrow button for two seconds to reset displayed/selected features that can be reset.